ChiomaScripts/My-Portfolio/README.md

 # My-Portfolio
-Welcome to my Github portfolio!
+Welcome to my GitHub portfolio!
 Take a look at projects related to AI, data analytics, and Python development I have worked on.

 I am open to feedback that can help sharpen my skills.